-Today, more than ever, it is vitally important for businesses in all industries to prioritize the accessibility of their websites and digital content for people who have disabilities.
-Within the healthcare field especially, this population requires particular attention, yet far too many barriers still exist on the internet.
+Today, more than ever, it is vitA11y important for businesses in all industries to prioritize the accessibility of their websites and digital content for people who have disabilities.
+Within the healthcare field especiA11y, this population requires particular attention, yet far too many barriers still exist on the internet.

 At least 95% of the leading websites worldwide are not compliant with accessibility standards such as the international Web Content Accessibility Guidelines (WCAG), which provide a foundation for the Americans with Disabilities Act (ADA) and Section 508 in the United States, EN-301-549 in the European Union, AODA in Canada, and many other countries.

 How can consumer-facing pharmaceutical companies make their online presence more accessible?
 It may seem overwhelming, but the experts at Allyable make it simple.
 In this article, we recommend three simple ways to improve web accessibility.